 Likewise, being overweight or obese is also a risk factor for complications.
 Based on this knowledge, it is important to maintain a healthy weight by eating a nutritious diet and making sure to do enough exercise.
-As a general rule, at least 30 minutes of low to moderate intensity activity, such as walking or riding a biking, is recommended each day.
+As a general rule, at least 30 minutes of low- to moderate-intensity activity, such as walking or cycling is recommended each day.

-- Eat varied diet with adequate fruit and vegetables
+- Eat a varied diet with adequate fruit and vegetables

 - Reduce cholesterol